‘THE WORLDS OF DOCTOR WHO’

 ‘The Screaming Skull’ has been a fantastic episode in ‘The Worlds of Doctor Who’.
 Jonathan Morris’ writing is superb in this and I liked that things got resolved for Ruth Matheson and Charlie Sato here.

 At the end, Mike decides to use the space-time telegraph to call the Doctor for help.
 This was getting exciting and I wondered what was going to happen next and couldn’t wait to hear the next episode.

 The fourth episode of this story is by Nick Wallace and Justin Richards.
 It features Colin Baker as the Sixth Doctor as well as Lalla Ward as Romana and Louise Jameson as Leela from the ‘Gallifrey‘ series.

 I’m unfamiliar with the ‘Gallifrey’ spin-off series that Romana and Leela are in, as I’ve not listened to any of the episodes.
 But I do know that Romana is the Preisdent on Gallifrey with Leela in the series.

 It was fantastic that the Sixth Doctor appears in this final episode of the story.
 Colin Baker has embraced his Doctor through the Big Finish audios.
-It’s fitting he should be in this anniversary story.
+It’s fitting he appears in this Big Finish anniversary story.

-I wondered how this final episode would resolve everything that’s been going on with Mr Rees and how the Doctor; Romana and Leela would defeat him.
-I hoped we’d find out who Mr Rees really is.
+I wondered how this final episode would resolve everything that’s been going on with Mr Rees and how the Doctor, Romana and Leela would defeat him.
+I hoped we’d find out who Mr Rees really was.